w3f/polkadot-wiki/docs/learn/learn-proxies.md

 :::danger

-Once you remove the relationship with `Any` proxy, the Anon will be inaccessible.
+Once you remove the relationship with _any_ proxy, the Anon will be inaccessible.
 Also, Anon accounts cannot sign for anything.
-For example, do not include Anon in a multi-sig account.

 :::